stoermelder/vcvrack-packone/docs/MidiCat.md

 ## Slew-limiting and input-scaling

 <a name="slew-limiting"></a>
 Added in v1.8.0: Each mapping slot has its own setting for slew-limiting of the input value which applies an exponential filter.
-Small values for _Slew_ are smoothing incoming MIDI values which are quite "steppy" as MIDI supports only values 0-127 for CC and note velocity (14-bit MIDI is not supported at the moment).
+Small values for _Slew_ are smoothing incoming MIDI values which are quite "steppy" as MIDI supports only values 0-127 for CC and note velocity.
 Larger values for _Slew_ give an overall steady movement of the mapped parameter on fast controller changes.

 <a name="precision"></a>
 As slew-limiting can be a CPU-intensive operation when used on many parameters MIDI-CAT has an option to set the update frequency and thus its precision.
 This option can be found on the context menu and allows updating parameters on every audio sample which will cause the highest CPU usage but is rarely needed.
 Lower update frequencies also lower the CPU usage accordingly.